amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-best-practices-for-2019.md

 To increase your conversions even more, you can use [automated Facebook video ads](http://softcube.com/) created with artificial intelligence.

-The Softcube neural network cuts original footage, chooses the best scenes from it, and compiles the final video ad with a packshot:
+Softcube artificial intelligence cuts original footage, chooses the best scenes from it, and compiles the final video ad with a packshot:

 Thanks to the swiftness of this process, the Softcube AI can produce video ads at scale within a short time and for the cost of traditional image ads.